Cooking Vinyl: 2011–2020

 2014 saw the return of Embrace and their self-titled album, which debuted in the UK Albums Chart at No. 5.
 In the same year, New York rockers The Pretty Reckless reached No. 8, with their second studio album.

 In 2015, the Prodigy released their album The Day Is My Enemy, which reached number 1 on the chart, and was certified gold in the UK.

 In 2016, Passenger claimed the UK No. 1 album with Young As The Morning, Old As The Sea.
 This year also saw singer-songwriter Nina Nesbitt sign a global artist services deal with Cooking Vinyl.

 In 2018, Lucy Spraggan, former contestant on The X Factor, signed to both Cooking Vinyl Records and Publishing on a long-term global artist services deal.

 Cooking Vinyl has long relationships with many of its artists.
 The Pixies' Charles Thompson was signed in 2000 and has had 17 releases to date with the label as Frank Black and Black Francis.

 Since 1994, former Doll By Doll man Jackie Leven has had 23 releases, five of them in 2009.

 Other artists that have released through the label in the 2010s include Counting Crows, Ryan Adams, Suzanne Vega, The Cult, The Charlatans, The Cranberries, Richard Ashcroft (CV licensed the Righteous Phonographic released album These People, with Ashcroft going on to be signed by BMG), The Subways, Echo and the Bunnymen, Gary Numan, The Enemy, Groove Armada, The Proclaimers, Seth Lakeman, UB40 and The Dropkick Murphys.

 2021–present

 In December 2021, Clare Grogan announced that the first Altered Images album in over 38 years would be released in August 2022 on Cooking Vinyl and called Mascara Streakz.
-The album has been recorded with Bobby Bluebell from The Bluebells and Bernard Butler, formally of Suede and McAlmont & Butler.
+The album has been recorded with Bobby Bluebell from The Bluebells and Bernard Butler, formerly of Suede and McAlmont & Butler.